National Immunisation Program: South Australia Schedule

 Hib containing vaccines are available free through the National Immunisation Program, for the following groups:

-The Hib vaccine may also be recommended for other groups, for example if you are at a high risk of catching the infection.
-Speak to your doctor or immunisation provider if you think you are in a high risk category.
+The Hib vaccine may also be recommended (but not free) for other at risk groups Speak to your doctor or immunisation provider if you think you are in a high risk category.

 The vaccines are given as an injection into the thigh if under 12 months of age or the top of the arm from 12 months of age.